HarshVardhan12102002/WebRTC-Drone-Control/README.md

 - `--signaling-key {your_signaling_key}` to the key of your signaling server configuration.

 If there is no error, and signaling server is running, you can check on the url that hosting your web application.
-Please check more detail of this on [Cielo Jordan's repo](https://github.com/cielojordan).

 The data from buttons, or any user input from the web console will arrive at the Jetson nano on `/dev/pts/1` port, to simply check we can run `cat /dev/pts/1` to see data from user.
 At the same time, we would like to push some data to the web console, we need to echo the data to this `/dev/pts/1` port, for example `echo hello > /dev/pts/1`.
 This will be sending a string text as "hello" to web console.